Spotlight on SAMHSA Resources

 The document provides a “bird’s eye view” of systems-level strategies to inform public and private sector decision‐makers, prescribing clinicians, and other key stakeholders in designing and implementing antipsychotic monitoring programs to improve outcomes for youth with mental disorders across the nation.
 Please click HERE for the document.

-SAMHSA presentation: Addressing Risk of Violent Behavior in Youth
+SAMHSA Presentation: Addressing Risk of Violent Behavior in Youth

 The purposes of this presentation are to provide educators, friends, and family members with basic knowledge about violence in youth; understand protective and risk factors associated with violent behaviors in youth; provide basic knowledge about the connection of mental illnesses and violence; provide information about mental illness in youth; and provide opportunities and strategies that teachers, family members, and friends can use to manage situations of concern.
 Please click HERE for the pdf slides.

-Co-occurring substance use and mental disorders among adults with opioid
+Co-occurring substance use and mental disorders among adults with opioid use disorder

 Using 2015–2017 National Survey on Drug Use and Health data, prevalence of co-occurring substance use and mental disorders and receipt of mental health and substance use treatment services was estimated for adults aged 18–64 with OUD.
 Please click HERE for the article.